mikeweissbluth/pocket-ghibli/README.md

 # pocket-ghibli
-A pocket Studio Ghibli Reference for your convenience!
+A pocket Studio Ghibli Reference constructed with Vue.js for your convenience!
 Collaboratively Created.